 - Keep to 1 RSA per ad group- testing is now at the asset level, so you don’t need the extra variations

 - Establish a benchmark for conversions with new RSAs

 - Get familiar with Ad Strength scores

-- Prepare for reporting limitations
+- Understand reporting limitations